pmichaillat/pmichaillat.github.io/content/courses/v.md

     - /uploads/7/0/2/0/70200055/t1d.pdf
     - /uploads/7/0/2/0/70200055/t1f.pdf
 author: "Pascal Michaillat"
-description: "This course presents a matching model of unemployment and uses it to study unemployment fluctuations, efficient unemployment, and labor market policies."
+description: "This course develops a model of unemployment.
+The model is used to study unemployment fluctuations, efficient unemployment, and labor market policies."
-summary: "This course presents a matching model of unemployment.
-It uses the model to study unemployment fluctuations; job rationing; efficient unemployment and unemployment gap; and labor market policies such as minimum wage, public employment, and unemployment insurance."
+summary: "This course develops a model of unemployment.
+The model is used to study unemployment fluctuations; job rationing; efficient unemployment and unemployment gap; and labor market policies such as minimum wage, public employment, and unemployment insurance."
 cover:
     image: "/v.png"
     alt: "Rationing and frictional unemployment in the United States, 1964–2009"